Carrotsniper/Carrotsniper.github.io/_pages/about.md

 Outside of my research, I am passionate about music—playing the piano, guitar, and singing—and I enjoy sports like snooker, football, and badminton.

-I am also enthusiastic about participating in teaching activities at the university:
+I am also enthusiastic about participating in teaching (demonstration) activities at the university for the following modules:
-**Teaching(Demonstration)**
 * Postgraduate Module: Text Mining and Language Analytics
 * Postgraduate Module: Learning from Data
 * Postgraduate Module: Programming for Data Science